-31 New or revised accounting standards and interpretations
+30 New or revised accounting standards and interpretations

-Below are the mandatory standards, amendments and interpretations to existing standards that have been published, and are relevant for the Group's accounting periods beginning on or after 1 January 2021 and which the Group has not early adopted:
+Below are the mandatory standards, amendments and interpretations to existing standards that have been published, and are relevant for the Group's accounting periods beginning on or after 1 January 2022 and which the Group has not early adopted:

-Description Effective for annual periods beginning on or after Amendments to SFRS(I) 3: Reference to the Conceptual Framework 1 Jan 2022 Amendments to SFRS(I) 1-16: Property, Plant and Equipment-Proceeds before Intended Use 1 Jan 2022 Amendments to SFRS(I) 1-37: Onerous Contracts-Cost of Fulfilling a Contract 1 Jan 2022 Annual Improvements to SFRS(I)s 2018-2020 1 Jan 2022 SFRS (I) 17 Insurance Contracts 1 Jan 2023 Amendments to SFRS(I) 17 1 Jan 2023 Amendments to SFRS(I) 1-1: Classification of Liabilities as Current or Non- current 1 Jan 2023 Amendments to SFRS(I) 10 and SFRS(I) 1-28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture To be determined
+Description Effective for annual periods beginning on or after Amendments to SFRS(I) 3: Reference to the Conceptual Framework 1 Jan 2022 Amendments to SFRS(I) 1-16: Property, Plant and Equipment-Proceeds before Intended Use 1 Jan 2022 Amendments to SFRS(I) 1-37: Onerous Contracts-Cost of Fulfilling a Contract 1 Jan 2022 Amendment to SFRS(I) 1: First-time Adoption of Singapore Financial Reporting Standards (International) 1 Jan 2022 Amendment to SFRS(I) 9: Financial Instruments 1 Jan 2022 Amendment to Illustrative Examples Accompanying SFRS(I) 16: Leases 1 Jan 2022 Amendment to SFRS(I) 1-41: Agriculture 1 Jan 2022 SFRS(I) 17: Insurance Contracts 1 Jan 2022 Amendments to SFRS(I) 17: Insurance Contracts 1 Jan 2022 Amendments to SFRS(I) 1-1: Classification of Liabilities as Current or Non-curren t 1 Jan 2022 Amendments to SFRS(I) 1-1 and SFRS(I) Practice Statement 2: Disclosure of Accounting Policies 1 Jan 2023 Amendments to SFRS(I) 1-8: Definition of Accounting Estimates 1 Jan 2023 Amendments to SFRS(I) 1-12: Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 Jan 2023 Amendment to SFRS(I) 17: Initial Application of SFRS(I) 17 and SFRS(I) 9-Comparative Information - Amendments to SFRS(I) 10 and SFRS(I) 1-28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture To be determined

-• Amendments to SFRS(I) 1-1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (effective for annual periods beginning on or after 1 January 2023).
+Amendments to SFRS(I) 1-1 Presentation of Financial Statements:

+Classification of Liabilities as Current or Non-current (effective for annual periods beginning on or after 1 January 2023)

 The narrow-scope amendments to SFRS(I) 1-1 Presentation of Financial Statements clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waver or a breach of covenant).
+Classification is unaffected by the expectations of the entity or events after the balance sheet date (e.g. the receipt of a waver or a breach of covenant).
 The amendments also clarify what SFRS(I) 1-1 means when it refers to the 'settlement' of a liability.